shashankprasanna/aws-dl1-workshop-2022/content/3_migrate_models_dl1/_index.md

 ---
-title: "4.
-Model Migration and Custom Models"
+title: "3.
+Training BYO and public models on Habana"
 chapter: false
-weight: 4
+weight: 3
 ---

-#### In this section we will show how to migrate public models over to Habana
+#### In this section we will show how to bring your own models over to Habana

 We'll use two models as examples